 Odds & Ends

 On Sept.
 20, 1991, the San Jose Sharks acquired forward Wayne Presley from the Chicago Blackhawks for a third-round pick in the 1993 NHL Entry Draft.
-Presley scored eight goals and 22 points, in 47 games, before he was traded to the Buffalo Sabers for forward Dave Snuggerud.
+Presley scored eight goals and 22 points in 47 games before being traded to the Buffalo Sabers for forward Dave Snuggerud.
 The Blackhawks used the draft pick to select Bogdan Savenko, who never made it to the NHL.

 The Washington Capitals signed goaltender Ron Tugnutt on Sept.
 20, 1995.
 He never played a single game for the Capitals.
 He spent the entire 1995-96 season playing for the Portland Pirates in the American Hockey League (AHL).
 He played very well, helping the Pirates reach the Calder Cup Final.
 Tugnutt signed with the Ottawa Senators the following offseason.

-Mark Giordano was named captain of the Calgary Flames, on Sept.
+Mark Giordano was named captain of the Calgary Flames on Sept.
 20, 2013, replacing Hall of Famer Jarome Iginla.
-He became the 20th different captain in franchise history and the 16th since the franchise relocated from Atlanta in 1980.
+He became the 20th captain in franchise history and the 16th since the franchise relocated from Atlanta in 1980.